BlueBenjaminBen/VR-AI-LearningASL/README.md

 Some letters also to differ slightly in anlge and where your hand is facing to mitigate the detection of a unintended letter and will be acknowledged and shown in the video.

+# References

+The avatar models used in this project were using the [VALID Validated Avatar Library](https://github.com/google/valid-avatar-library).

+---

 If you have any questions, feel free to reach me at benle@udel.edu